Another Day of Sun: Shooting and choreography

 The sequence – the first of the film to be shot – was filmed over two days in August 2015.
 The song was filmed on a 130-foot-high express ramp of the Judge Harry Pregerson Interchange between the Harbor Freeway (Interstate 110) and the Glenn Anderson Freeway (Interstate 105) in South Los Angeles.
 The ramp was closed for the two full days of filming.
 The rest of the highway was left open, so that normal traffic is visible in the background.
 The sequence was initially planned to be on a ground-level ramp, but it was changed to the interchange to give a sense of the vastness of the city.
 Director Damien Chazelle also likened the number's location on a highway to the Yellow Brick Road in The Wizard of Oz.

 The number was shot in three takes, which were edited to give the appearance of a single six-minute long take.
 Moore spent between three and four months preparing for the shoot, which involved over 60 cars, 30 dancers, and 100 extras.
 The number was choreographed with a single dancer at its beginning, with other dancers joining in incrementally, to avoid having everyone abruptly start dancing at once.
 The ensemble also included several stunt performers.
 Initial rehearsals with ten dancers occurred in a studio parking lot using about 20 staff members' cars.

 The number was initially planned to be preceded by an overture, but during editing it was found that this slowed the opening too much.
-Film editor Tom Cross noted that Chazelle "realized that for people to accept that it's a musical, you have to announce it confidently at the beginning," and that displaying the film's title on the final beat of the song caused to serve as an overture itself.
+Film editor Tom Cross noted that Chazelle "realized that for people to accept that it's a musical, you have to announce it confidently at the beginning," and then they realized that displaying the film's title on the final beat of the song was sufficient to make the song itself serve as a kind of overture to the musical.

 On screen, dancer Reshma Gajjar appears to sing the opening lines (and several others after that), but the lead female vocals were actually provided by vocalist Angela Parrish, who doesn't appear in the film.
 The filmmakers had hoped to find a woman "who could both sing and dance on camera" to launch the opening number, but ended up finding their dancer first and then had to conduct separate auditions for a vocalist during post-production in the spring of 2016.
+The first male voice heard is performed by Sam Stone.